buzinas/tslint-eslint-rules/README.md

       ]
     ```
 * [eol-last](http://eslint.org/docs/rules/eol-last) =>
-  * Description: enforce newline at the end of file, with no multiple empty lines (fixable)
+  * Description: enforce newline at the end of file, with no multiple empty lines
   * Usage

     ```json